Mortgage fraud occurs when someone defrauds a financial institution or a private lender through the mortgage process.

 Existing corporate structures

-In many cases fraud will be achieved by selling the property between related private companies rather than made up individuals as is detailed above.
-Often a property will be sold many times between off-shore companies at continual inflated prices meaning that by the time the mortgage is come to be sought from the bank or other institution the price is vastly inflated.
+In some cases, fraud will be achieved by selling the property between related private companies rather than the aforementioned made up individuals.
+Often a property will be sold many times between off-shore companies at continual inflated prices meaning that by the time the mortgage is sought from the bank or other institution the price is vastly inflated.